Jam City is a Los Angeles-based mobile gaming platform with global reach.

 Its portfolio of hit titles includes Cookie Jam, Panda Pop, the Book of Life: Sugar Smash, Marvel Avengers Academy and Family Guy: The Quest for Stuff.
 Cookie Jam is the recipient of Facebook’s 2014 “Game of the Year” award.

-Headquartered in Los Angeles, Jam City also has studios in Seattle, San Francisco, San Diego and Buenos Aires.
+Headquartered in Los Angeles, Jam City also has studios in San Francisco, San Diego, Bogota and Buenos Aires.